 Tonga Country Report

-There is no known threat of terrorism in Tonga.
+There is no known terrorist threat in Tonga.

-Tonga enjoys good relations with its neighbours, and there is a very low risk of interstate war over the next year.
+Tonga enjoys good relations with its neighbours and there is no material risk of interstate war.
 On 14 June 2017, Tonga signed the PACER Plus agreement, indicating a continuation of close relations with other Pacific Island nations.

-Rioting causing property damage remains highly unlikely over the next year.
+Rioting causing property damage remains highly unlikely.
 However, ongoing social grievances against poverty and youth unemployment increase the likelihood of peaceful strikes and protests against the monarchy.
 There is a small risk of peaceful protests over the implementation of progressive policies, as demonstrated by the February 2017 protests against the ratification of the Convention on the Elimination of all Forms of Discrimination against Women (CEDAW).